Author

 Last updated - 22 June 2026

-How to part exchange a car on finance
+How to part-exchange a car on finance

 Part-exchanging a car that still has finance on it works differently to trading in a car you own outright.
 The dealer needs to settle your existing finance as part of the deal, and whether you end up with money toward your next car or a shortfall to cover depends on whether the car is worth more or less than what you still owe.
 This guide covers how the process works and what to expect.

-Can you part exchange a car that is still on finance?
+Can you part-exchange a car that is still on finance?

 Yes.
 Part-exchanging a financed car is one of the most common ways people move from one vehicle to the next, and dealers are set up to handle it as a normal part of the sales process.
 The key difference compared to part-exchanging a car you own outright is that the dealer first needs to settle your outstanding finance balance before the trade-in value can be applied to your next purchase.